 Travel Inspirations for Food from Iceland

-The cuisine in Iceland is unique – in fact, we wrote an entire blog post about Iceland Food.
+The cuisine in Iceland is unique – in fact, we wrote an entire article about Iceland Food.
 Some food – like shark or goat’s head – would be pretty tough to recreate in your own kitchen (but maybe not impossible!).
 Something that would be relatively easy to whip up would be a savory Lamb Stew, but we think making the country’s oddly iconic hot dogs would be more fun!

 While you will likely have to forego the classic Pylsur hot dog, we still think you can make a similar tasting meal using a beef hot dog.
 Cook the hot dog with beer, then put it in a slightly toasted bun and top it with diced raw yellow onion, grilled yellow onion, ketchup, sweet mustard and remoulade (made with mayo, relish and mustard).
 One bite and you will be transported to Reykjavik!

-Drinking in Iceland
+Drinking In Iceland

 The most popular and potent drink in Iceland is Brennivin, which is a brand of schnapps that has been nicknamed ‘Black Death.’
 We didn’t partake during our visit; instead we sipped the delicious – and oh-so-expensive – Iceland craft beers.
-Unfortunately, local craft beer is not widely available outside of the country.
+Unfortunately, Icelandic craft beer is not widely available outside of the country.
 However, Einstok Olgerd craft beer and Brennivin can be found in select US markets.